dd32/td-gh-ex/readme.txt

 ================================================================

-You can set Site Title or Logo from Appearance > Header
+You can set Site Logo from Appearance > Header

-You can use the Appearance > Customize to set the following:
+You can use the Appearance > Searchlight Options to set the following:
+-	Banner Image
 -	Set/Unset Fixed Header (Logo, Menus etc.)
 -	Header Contact Number
 -	Social Links
--	Site Title and Tagline
 -	Set Colors for your Website.
--	Set Logo
--	Set Background Color and/or Image
--	Navigation Menus
--	Set Front Page display Settings
--	Set the WidGets/Sidebars

 ================================================================